junokili/Surabaya-Kita/README.md

 map and a carousel of photos
 - **Monthly Events** - highlighting what's on in or around the cafe organized by the business owners.
 As these are events organized by the site, users can feel confident and safe in joining them.
-- **Events: Events this Month** - a card display of events within the current month
+- **Events: Events this Month** - a card display of events within the current month.
+The cards give a visual representation of the event so users can quickly scan for those of interest
-- **Events: All Events** - a card display of all of the available events
+- **Events: All Events** - a collapsible card display of all of the available events to reduce clutter on the screen
 - **Search Bar** - so users can search by category or keyword
 - **Sign Up / Login / Log Out** - a signing up feature as only registered members can create events.
 New users are automatically logged in and redirected to the My Profile page.
 Users can easily log out at the